Oyster Bay History Walk: 3. Moore's Building

 Following a fire James Moore built a new grocery store in 1901 incorporating portions of a brick façade first built in 1891.
 As well as the large ground floor he included two high-ceilinged upper floors for public meetings.
 It was in these upper floors that President Roosevelt located his Summer Executive Offices.
-Secretary William Loeb, Jr. and his staff conducted any business of the president here that did not require his personal attention.
+Secretary William Loeb Jr. and his staff conducted any business of the president here that did not require his personal attention.
 Direct "hotlines" connected to Sagamore Hill and the White House.
 In 1903 the first "round the world" cable was transmitted from this building.
 Moore's Building is listed on the U.S. National Register of Historic Places (NRHP).

 4. Oyster Bay Bank Building

 This building was constructed in 1891 and served as the first bank in the town, it originally consisted of 3½ stories as well as a basement.
 The directors of the Oyster Bay Bank leased the third floor to the Masons of Matinecock Lodge #806, the second floor to various doctors and lawyers, part of the basement to a pool hall and tobacco shop, and used the first floor for the bank.

 When Roosevelt was Governor of New York in 1900 he rented several rooms on the second floor.
 In 1901 he became a member of the Matinecock Lodge, and attended meetings on the third floor.

-Originally the building was set back from the sidewalk about ten feet with a flight of wide stops leading up to the entrance.
+Originally the building was set back from the sidewalk about ten feet with a flight of wide steps leading up to the entrance.
 However, in 1927 the building was lowered and brought forward to the street.
 As a result, customers can enter the main floor directly from street level.
 Following this a 3-story extension was added to the back of the building.
 Recently, the building has undergone extensive renovation, both inside and out.